Bettrix/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles- for listing files in long format 4-listmorefiles- for listning including hidden files in long format 5-listfilesdigitonly- script for listing group and user IDs numerically in long format including hidden files
+3-listfiles- for listing files in long format 4-listmorefiles- for listning including hidden files in long format 5-listfilesdigitonly- script for listing group and user IDs numerically in long format including hidden files 6-firstdirectory- script for making directory and saving to /tmp/